Liga Veneta: 2010 regional election and aftermath (2010–2012)

-In December 2009 The People of Freedom (PdL) determined that the coalition candidate in the 2010 regional election would be a leghista.
-Subsequently, the national council of Liga Veneta nominated Zaia for President.
+In December 2009 The People of Freedom (PdL), formed by the merger of FI and AN, determined that the coalition candidate in the 2010 regional election would be a leghista.
+Subsequently, the national council of Liga Veneta nominated Zaia for president.
 Tosi, who, as party president, presided the council, tried to be himself the candidate, and others proposed instead Manzato.
 However, Zaia had a broader support than Tosi and was unanimously chosen by the council.

-In the election Zaia was elected President of Veneto by a landslide, with 60.2% of the vote against 29.1% of his foremost opponent, Giuseppe Bortolussi of the Democratic Party (PD).
+In the election Zaia was elected President of Veneto by a landslide, with 60.2% of the vote against 29.1% of his foremost opponent, Giuseppe Bortolussi of the centre-left coalition centred around the new Democratic Party (PD).
 The election was a triumph for the LV, which was by far the largest party in the region with 35.2% of the vote, up from 14.7% of five years before, and got 20 seats in the Regional Council, up from 11.
 Zaia was also the most voted President of Veneto since direct elections were introduced in 1995.
-After the election, Zaia appointed a cabinet including six party members, a majority of whom were tosiani: Roberto Ciambetti (Budget and Local Government), Luca Coletto (Health), Maurizio Conte (Environment), Marino Finozzi (Tourism and International Trade), Franco Manzato (Agriculture) and Daniele Stival (Venetian Identity and Civil Protection).
+After the election, Zaia appointed an executive comprising six party members, a majority of whom were tosiani: Roberto Ciambetti (Budget and Local Government), Luca Coletto (Health), Maurizio Conte (Environment), Marino Finozzi (Tourism and International Trade), Franco Manzato (Agriculture) and Daniele Stival (Venetian Identity and Civil Protection).

-In the 2011 provincial election of Treviso Muraro was easily re-elected president.
+In the 2011 provincial election of Treviso Muraro was easily re-elected President.
 The LV won 40.8% of the vote (combined result of party list, 29.6%, and Muraro's personal list, 11.4%), which was an 11.6% gain since the previous provincial election in 2006, but also a 7.7% loss from the 2010 regional election.

-In late 2011, after the fall of Berlusconi's government, Lega Nord abandoned the alliance with the PdL.
+In late 2011, after the fall of the fourth Berlusconi government, Lega Nord abandoned the alliance with the PdL.
 Perceiving that the party was entering a crisis, Giuseppe Covre (a former mayor of Oderzo and MP) and Marzio Favero (mayor of Montebelluna and philosopher) proposed a "Manifesto for the League which will be".
 In its call for a "cultural revolution" and for a bottom-up restructuring of the party, the document was interpreted as a call for a new leadership, both at national and federal level.

 All throughout 2011 the faction around Tosi, close to Roberto Maroni at the federal level, won most provincial congresses in Veneto, including that of Treviso.